ElucidSolutions/nolij-website-backup/README.md

 SSH must be configured so that it can connect to the given servers without prompting for a password.
 To do this you should add an entry to the ~/.ssh/config file for each server that you plan to backup using this script.
-For example, given a remote server having at 52.4.197.127 you can configure SSH to connect as "ubuntu" without a password by adding something like the following to ~/.ssh/config:
+For example, given a remote server at 52.4.197.127 you can configure SSH to connect as "ubuntu" without a password by adding something like the following to ~/.ssh/config:

 ```
 Host 52.4.197.127